BurakaKrishna/SCoSE-Corpus/README.md

 # SCoSE-Copus
-Utilities for Processing the [Saarbrücken Corpus of Spoken English (SCoSE)](https://ca.talkbank.org/access/SCoSE.html) available from [TalkBank](https://talkbank.org/).
+Utilities for processing the [Saarbrücken Corpus of Spoken English (SCoSE)](https://ca.talkbank.org/access/SCoSE.html) available from [TalkBank](https://talkbank.org/).
 The corpus consists of 14 transcribed dialogues of general talk on a range of topics between two or more participants.
 The utilities process the original transcripts into plain text or json formats and remove disfluency and other